-- Colonel Louis H. Marshall, Pope’s aide who delivered the verbal order, claimed that Banks and Crawford were to attack only if Jackson appeared to be mounting an attack first.
+- Colonel Louis H. Marshall, Pope’s aide who delivered the verbal order, claimed that Banks was to attack only if Jackson appeared to be mounting an attack first.

 Observing the Federal positions with opera glasses, Winder directed the Confederate fire while his men got into attack positions.
 As the artillery battle began fading around 5 p.m., a shell fragment ripped into Winder’s left arm and side, killing him.
-Division command passed to Brigadier General William Taliaferro, who did not know Jackson’s plan.
+Division command passed to Brigadier General William B. Taliaferro, who had not been briefed on Jackson’s plan.

 While Taliaferro scrambled to strengthen his vulnerable left flank, Banks adhered to what he believed to be Pope’s orders and attacked before reinforcements arrived.
-Crawford’s brigade, on the Federal right, tore into Taliaferro’s men, broke three brigades, and nearly sent Early reeling.
-With the Confederates on the verge of a rout, Jackson brandished his sword (which had rusted into its scabbard due to lack of use) and a battle flag, shouting, “Rally brave men, and press forward!
+Federals of Brigadier General Alpheus S. Williams’s division tore into Taliaferro’s men, broke three brigades, and nearly drove Early from the field.
+With the Confederates on the verge of a rout, Jackson brandished his sword (which had rusted into its scabbard due to lack of use) and a battle flag and shouted, “Rally brave men, and press forward!
 Your general will lead you.
 Jackson will lead you.
 Follow me!”

-The Stonewall Brigade counterattacked, pushing the Federals back.
+The Stonewall Brigade counterattacked and pushed Williams’s Federals back.
 But the Confederates overextended their line and the Federals counterattacked in turn.
-By this time, Major General A.P.
+By this time, A.P.
 Hill’s division finally began arriving on the scene, and Jackson hurried Hill’s men into the fight.
 They provided the difference in the contest by breaking the Federal right.
-As Crawford retreated, Ewell collapsed the Federal left as well.
+As Williams retreated, Ewell collapsed the Federal left as well.

 The Federals left nearly a third of their force on the field as they withdrew.
-Pope deployed a fresh division to try stopping the retreat around 7 p.m., but Confederates repelled it with heavy loss, and Banks ordered a general withdrawal.
-Jackson ordered a pursuit but then stopped it when he learned from Federal prisoners that Franz Sigel’s men were coming to reinforce Banks.
+Pope deployed Brigadier General James Ricketts’s division of Irvin McDowell’s corps to try to serve as a rear guard around 7 p.m., but the Confederates repelled it with heavy loss, and Banks ordered a general withdrawal.
+Jackson ordered a pursuit but then halted when he learned from Federal prisoners that Franz Sigel’s men were coming to reinforce Banks.
 Sigel did not arrive in time to save the Federals’ fortunes.
 Exhausted, Jackson lay on the ground and told his staff, “I want rest… nothing but rest.”

 General fighting ended around 10 p.m., with Confederate artillerists keeping up their fire until Pope, believing those were his guns, sent a messenger to order the firing stopped.
 The Confederates, believing the messenger to be part of Jackson’s staff, obeyed.
 In the fight, Banks had thwarted Jackson’s plans by attacking first, but he did not hold any men in reserve, nor did he request reinforcements from Pope.
 This allowed Jackson to turn the tide and claim victory.